 The pedestrian zone begins behind the gate.
 From here on: push the bicycle.

-First mentioned in a document in 995, Krems became a town in 1130, received a mint and was extended and fortified several times.
-Remains of this are preserved, such as the gothic stone gate in the core.
-The Gozzoburg on the high market, built around 1257, is another 13th century building, as is the Dominican monastery on the
+Krems, first mentioned in a document in 995, became a town in 1130, was given a mint and was extended and fortified several times.
+Remains of this, such as the essentially Gothic Steinertor gate, have been preserved.
+The Gozzoburg castle built around 1257 on the high market square is another 13th century building, as is the Dominican monastery founded in 1236 on the

-founded in 1236 with leading-gothic cloister and 1263 - 1265 completed church.
-Now it houses the town museum.
-Other late medieval buildings are the Piarist Church and the
+with an early Gothic cloister and a church completed between 1263 and 1265.
+It now houses the city museum.
+Other late medieval buildings include the Piarist Church and the Bürgerspital.

 On top of the Trinity Column is the 'Holy Trinity', the centre of which is a Maria Immaculata.
 On the pedestal are the figures of saints: St. Vitus (patron saint of the city), St. John Nepomuk (patron against water hazards) and St. Charles Borromeo (patron saint against plague).

 The monument was renovated in 2007/2008.
-St. Nepomuk, which was built in stone and the one from
+The St. Nepomuk from Stein and the one from

 were included in my